We promise you’ll sleep again—but it’s going to be different.

 4 months old

-Some babies are able to sleep 8 straight hours or more at night by 4 months, but the large majority aren’t; 1-3 night feedings are still considered very normal at this age.
+Some babies are able to sleep eight straight hours or more at night by 4 months, but the large majority aren't; one to three night feedings are still considered very normal at this age.

 Your baby may be ready for a more by-the-clock schedule at this age, but many aren't, so be flexible.

 You can see a sample 4-month-old sleep and feeding schedule here.

 At 5 months old, your baby will be sleeping about 14 total hours each day: 11-12 hours at night, and 2-4 hours during the day, spread out over about 4 naps.
 The last nap of the day is likely more of a short catnap, which is normal at this age.
 Night feedings are still very normal at this age, too; many babies will still need 1-2 feedings at night.

 By the time your baby is 5 months old, the worst of the 4 month sleep regression has likely passed, and you can really start to work on sleep coaching, if you haven't already.

 This is usually a great window of time during which to sleep coach: your baby isn't as mobile as he or she will be in another few months and is still young enough that sleep associations haven't yet become deeply-rooted habits.
 But remember, only sleep coach if you want to—sleep coaching is by no means a mandatory thing!
 If you're happy with your child's sleeping patterns, and if they work for your family right now, then feel empowered to keep doing what you're doing.